runrig-coop/hedgerows/index.md

     factor contributing to the creation of modern police forces in England and elsewhere in Europe, wherever similar legislation prevailed.

+## And Geese Will Still a Common Lack...
 While the plight of peasants hundreds of years in the past may seem remote to our modern sensibilities, I think we can still empathize with their position when we consider how the enclosure of digital spaces has been used to alienate